maxstollmayer/network_course/README.md

 ![Alt text](images/Chuetter_img07_300dpi.png)

-# Course in Network Science
+# Course in Network Science - online material

+This repo contains jupyter notebooks mainly and datasets to support the course 'Introduction to complex network analysis' by Prof. Jörg Menche

-**This course is based on the online material from https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/
+the content based on the online material from https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/

 by